Introduction: The Material Culture of Politics

 Interview with Ryan Stackhouse of the New Books Network (for New Books in German Studies).

-Reviewed in Journal of Contemporary History, Vol. 52, No. 2 (2017), pp. 474-476.
-Summary: This interdisciplinary volume weds social movement studies, which remains largely embedded in the social sciences, with border studies, a growing field with roots in geography, anthropology and women’s studies.
-The editors take an intersectional approach, looking at how social movements are…
+Volume reviewed for the Journal of Contemporary History, Vol. 52, No. 2 (2017), pp. 474-476. doi:10.1177/0022009416688182 Summary: This interdisciplinary volume weds social movement studies, which remains largely embedded in the social sciences, with border studies, a growing field with roots in geography, anthropology and women’s studies.
+The editors take an intersectional approach, looking at how…

 Read more